What’s the hardest part of software development?

 In addition, there are some valuable types of documentation that are not widespread believed to be ‘documentation’ per se, like: technology decisions, whiteboard sketches, complex thought-trains that can get explained only by text, performance bottlenecks, architecture flaws (and/or tradeoffs), latency maps, and more popping up every day as software solves bigger problems and gets more complex.

 How can Archbee help?

-Archbee Wiki provides an easy to adopt solution for documentation that is specifically tailored to software development teams.
-We've studied many teams and their workflows, we've identified common usecases and coded them into our software's DNA.
+Archbee provides an easy to adopt solution for technical documentation that is specifically tailored to software development teams.
+We've studied many teams and their workflows, we've identified common use cases and coded them into our software's DNA.
 When your team picks Archbee, you are guaranteed to see upsides like team happiness, synergy and productivity within less than 3 months of using our product.